Sunday, 17 November 2024

 AWS explains the cause of the problem

 By 9:00 PM ET on Tuesday, the AWS Health dashboard provided more details on what had caused the issues.
 They explained that starting at 2:45 PM PDT, a subsystem within Kinesis began experiencing increased contention when processing incoming data.
-Although this had a limited impact on most customer workloads, it did cause some internal AWS services like CloudWatch, ECS Fargate, and API Gateway to experience downstream effects.
+Although this had a limited impact on most customer workloads, it did cause some internal AWS services like CloudWatch, ECS Fargate, and Gateway to experience downstream effects.
 This meant that services you rely on for real-time updates and recordings were temporarily down.

 According to the AWS Health dashboard, around 64 AWS services were affected.
 Amazon assured users the issues were “resolved and all services operate normally.”
-However, they noted that some impacted and logs might be delayed until entirely backfilled.
+However, they noted that some impacted metrics and logs might be delayed until entirely backfilled.
 This could mean you might experience some lag in your logs and metrics data for a short period of time.

 Impact on users